Mara-Li/Obsidian-Snippet-collection/README.md

 All of the credit for this snippet to go [Lithou](http://github.com/lithou/sandbox).
 I just adapted this snippet to work with Live Preview.
 I pretty didn't know if Lithou updated it.

-# TFI - Minimal
+# Sanctum Tweaks & Minimal Tweaks

-This snippet add support for my `folder_note`, `folder-color` snippet and edit some things  :
+This snippet add support for my `folder_note`, `folder-color` snippet and edit some things in Sanctum :
-- Change margin, padding, border on file and folder title
+- Aspect of Links, since the 6.0.1, where I don't like the new link's aspect.
-- Adjust `.full-file-names` for folder
+- A specific font for comments
-- Adjust collapse-icon

-The file [TFI - Minimal](TFI%20-%20Minimal.css) is a example to how adjust on mobile and PC.
+- Some tweaks around bullet or codes

 # Keep the snippets updated
 You can use [Obsidian-Snipper-Manager](https://github.com/Mara-Li/Obsidian-Snippet-Manager), a python script.